-Multi-task learning: A network with one shared encoder and multiple decoders each dedicated to a task, similar to [23].
-This baseline shows if consistency across tasks would emerge by sharing a representation without explicit consistency constraints.
+Multi-task learning: A network with one shared encoder and multiple decoders each dedicated to a task, similar to [21].

-Cycle-based consistency, e.g.[53], is a way of enforcing consistency between two domains assuming a bijection between them.
-This assumption is violated between many domains (e.g. RGB $\leftrightarrow$ 3D, as texture cannot be recovered from 3D).
-This baseline is a special case of the triangle in Fig.2(b) by setting $y_2 = x$ .
+Cycle-based consistency, e.g.[50], is a way of enforcing consistency requiring a bijection between domains.
+This baseline is the special case of the triangle in Fig.2(b) by setting $y_2 = x$.

-Baseline perceptual loss network uses frozen random (Gaussian weight) networks as $\mathcal{F}{\mathcal{Y}}$ , rather than training them to be cross-task functions.
+Baseline perceptual loss network uses frozen random (Gaussian weight) networks as $\mathcal{F}{\mathcal{V}}$, rather than training them to be crosstask functions.
 This baseline would show if the improvements were owed to the priors in the architecture of constraint networks, rather than them executing cross-task consistency constraints.

-GAN-based image translation: We used Pix2Pix [19], which is conditional GAN based framework [31].
+GAN-based image translation: We used Pix2Pix [17].